sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 available.
 For more information, see the reference page detailing each type of [interception script](./custom-script.md).

 ### Manage Registration
 The Gluu Server is shipped with a very basic user registration feature.
 The registration page can be found at `https://<hostname>/identity/register`.
 For custom enrollment requirements we recommend that you write a registration page and use SCIM to add the user record to the Gluu Server.
 Also, in some cases oxTrust is not Internet facing, which makes it a bad option for user registration.
 Net-net, Use this feature only if you have very basic requirements!
-See for more on [user registration](./user-group/#user-registration)
+See [user registration](./user-group/#user-registration) for more.

 The tab has two options: